mattyoung101/omicron/documentation/docs/about.md

 # About us
 ## About Team Omicron
+Team Omicron is a robotics team from Brisbane Boys' College, competing in RoboCup Jr Open Soccer.
+We are from Brisbane, Queensland, Australia.

 Team Omicron was formed in 2019 as a merger between two BBC teams, J-TEC (previously Team APEX) and Team Omicron (previously Deus Vult).
 Our team members are: